dn-lo/SFND_Radar/README.md

 # Sensor Fusion NanoDegree - Radar Course
-Radar is the third course in the Sensor Fusion ND.
-The purpose of this personal repo is to collect the exercises and project code I have written for the course.
+Repo is to collect the exercises and project code I have written for the Radar Course, the third one in the Sensor Fusion NanoDegree.